ragardner/tksheet/DOCUMENTATION.md

 **For tksheet versions >= `7.0.0`:**

 #### **Event Data:**
-- Using `extra_bindings()` the function you bind needs to have at least one argument which will receive a `dict` containing information about the event that has just happened.
-When empty it looks like the following:
+- Using `extra_bindings()` the function you bind needs to have at least one argument which will receive a `dict` which has the following layout:

 ```python
 {